 4. Intestinal infection

 An intestinal infection may cause severe abdominal pain near the belly button area.
 Infections can also cause other symptoms like nausea, vomiting, diarrhea, and fever.
+Learn more about the common symptoms and causes of intestinal infections.

 Intestinal infections during pregnancy that are left untreated can lead to more serious problems, and therefore you should be assessed by a doctor.
 You may be prescribed medication to help with vomiting and pain, or antibiotics if indicated.